 I remember the first time I was gaslighted at an IEP meeting.
 In fairness, it probably wasn’t the first time, but it was the first time that I remember.
-I was working in a local district fairly frequently (my practice is all about referral, so I tend to have districts I work often in most often).
+I was working in a local district fairly frequently (my practice is all by referral, so I tend to have districts I work often in most often).
 This particular district had a horrible reputation for their early childhood services (the turning 3 transition was anything BUT seamless).

 So once again, I found myself in team meeting with a client (two parents, both a mixture of nervous and angry from the way the initial meeting I didn’t attend had gone, by their report, the IEP team, and an administrator…. and I was 110% prepared.
 I had read the IDEA and the MA regulations so often they took up a lot of space in my brain.
 I had been through more of these tough meetings than I cared to remember.
 And once again, the team chair attempted to circumvent the law, doing whatever she pleased.
-I protested, never raising my voice, asking for a lot of explanations, I showed them the regs, what the law and advisories, all of them, say regarding EC services for students on IEPs.
+I protested, never raising my voice, asking for a lot of explanations, I showed them the regs, what the law and advisories, all of them, say regarding Early Childhood services for students on IEPs.
 They didn’t accept any of this written documentation (none of it authored by me) as real- they pretended the papers were a figment of my imagination.

 Has this happened to you?
 You’re in an IEP meeting.
 You’ve done your research, you’ve studied, you’ve read.
 And now you are being told something that you are just certain is not true.
-I had two hearings back to back, and they pulled the same crap in each one.
+I had two hearings back to back, and they pulled the same nonsense in each one.
 I remember longing for an attorney to be there.
 I kept saying, “You can’t do this, it specifically states that….” and they repeatedly told me that I was wrong, that I “must have misunderstood”.

 I started to doubt my knowledge, my memory, and finally my sanity.